arthurhscarvalho/parallel-gaussian-blur/README.md

 for images using multi-threading in C. While primarily educational, the project explores the challenges and solutions in parallelizing image processing tasks.

-The Gaussian blur is applied using a full RGB image convolution with a 2D kernel, ensuring high-quality smoothing across the image.
+The Gaussian blur is applied using a full convolution of an RGB image with a 2D kernel, ensuring high-quality smoothing across the image.
 Unlike implementations optimized for separable kernels (which split the operation into horizontal and vertical passes), this project supports non-separable kernels.
 This makes it a